skgandikota/tracing-pad/README.md

-🇮🇳 Telugu Aksharamala Tracing Slate (Blackboard Edition) ✍️ Overview
+✍️ Tracing Pad

 This project is an interactive, single-page web application designed to help beginners and children practice writing the Telugu alphabet (Aksharamala).
-It simulates a traditional blackboard or slate, providing a fun and tactile digital environment for tracing both vowels (అచ్చులు - Achulu) and consonants (హల్లులు - Hallulu).
+Telugu is the primary focus language currently, but the app is built to support multiple languages in the future.
+It simulates a traditional blackboard or tracing pad, providing a fun and tactile digital environment for tracing both vowels (అచ్చులు - Achulu) and consonants (హల్లులు - Hallulu).

 The entire application is contained within a single HTML file, leveraging the Canvas API for drawing and Tailwind CSS for modern, responsive styling.